Find food that fits your pet’s needs

-- Track your cat's weight
+- Track your cat's weight loss.

-- Include healthy activity
+- Include healthy activity.

-When you feed Hill's® Science Diet®, Ideal Balance™ or Prescription Diet® cat food you know your cat will be eating healthy.
-However, your cat's weight management program isn't complete without a healthy amount of physical activity.
-Make sure your cat is getting the physical activity she needs to get and stay healthy.
+When you feed a complete and balanced weight loss cat food, you know your cat will be eating healthily.
+However, your cat's weight management programme isn't complete without a healthy amount of physical activity.
+Make sure your cat is getting the physical activity they need to get and stay healthy.
 Playing games with your cat strengthens your bond and gives them exercise in a stimulating way.

-- Visit your veterinarian often
+- Visit your veterinarian often.

-- Maintain an ideal weight for life
+- Maintain an ideal weight for life.